The general structure of optical fibers is the same for any cable. Let’s take a look at this general build of an optical fiber.

 Cladding of an optical fiber

 - The cladding is the second layer on top of the core.
-It is also made with glass or transparent plastic.
-But with a different material so the refractive index of the cladding is lower than that of the core.
+It is also made of glass or transparent plastic.
+But with a different material, so the refractive index of the cladding is lower than that of the core.

 - To understand the need for a secondary layer made out of a different material, we will revisit a basic concept of light propagation; refraction.